nodebox/nodebox.github.io/node/documentation/using/animation.md

 * Publish **Speed** of wave1 and call it wavespeed.
 * Render translate1 and go back to the root.

 Now we have an object which we can translate and alter by sending different values to speed and coloramount.
-Suppose we want this thing to go downwards.
+Suppose we want this thing to go in a downwards direction.

 * Create a frame node.
 * Create an add node.
 Connect frame1 to **Value1**.
 We will publish **Value2** to have an initial y startposition.